Aiven-Open/klaw-docs/docs/HowTo/topics/Claim-a-topic.md

 Follow these steps to claim a topic:

 1. In Klaw, select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to claim.
+2. Select the specific Apache Kafka Topic you wish to claim.
 3. A **Claim Topic** button will be available on the top right of the Topic by Environment view.